 Jewish cinema is much more than Woody Allen, Steven Spielberg and “Fiddler on the roof.”
 In fact, the Israeli film industry has been growing a lot since the 1970s and today it is a worldwide benchmark for moviegoers around the world.
-In this post, you will get to know 7 must-see Israeli movies, recommended for being aware of the cultural reality of Israel and the new audiovisual aesthetics developing in this great nation.
+In this post, you will get to know 7 must-see Israeli movies, recommended by the president of Yam Management, Josef Meystel, for being aware of the cultural reality of Israel and the new audiovisual aesthetics developing in this great nation.

 Les citronniers (2008)